 Research Your Target Audience

-For example, if your target audience is millennials, you need to be aware of their preferred forms of communication, such as social media platforms or video content.
-You should also consider what topics might interest them — such as technology, sustainability, or social issues — and tailor your messaging and social media posts accordingly.
-Understanding customer habits and preferences will help you create content that speaks directly to them in ways that capture their attention and encourage them to engage with your business.
+For example, if your target audience is millennials, you need to know their preferred communication methods, like social media platforms or video content.
+You should also consider what topics interest them, such as technology, sustainability, or social issues.
+Tailor your messaging accordingly.

 Source: Unsplash+